 Can I leave items in a cloakroom?

-No. To prevent the possibility of cross infection, coats and bags cannot be left.
+There are no supervised secure cloakroom facilities.
+Coats and bags cannot be left on the first-floor gallery level.
 Please do not bring large bags or large umbrellas, and be prepared to carry your coat with you on your visit.
-We ask you to carry backpacks on the front or held at your side.
-If you wish to leave a buggy, please speak to a Visitor Assistant who will be happy to assist you.
+We can provide umbrella bags.
+Coats may be left on the hooks available in the foyer at visitors’ own risk.
+Please carry backpacks on the front or held at your side.
+If you wish to leave a buggy, please speak to a Visitor Assistant, who will be happy to assist you.
 Please travel light for your visit.

 Are there toilets available?

 Yes.
-We have a newly refurbished baby changing facility on the first floor gallery level.
-Please speak to a member of our Visitor Services Team for access.
+We have a baby-changing facility on the first-floor gallery level.
+Please speak to a member of our Visitor Services team for access.

 Is there level access to the Barber?

 The main entrance to the Barber is accessed by a flight of 13 shallow steps with a central hand rail.
-The galleries on are on the first floor accessed by a flight of 31 shallow steps with hand rails either side.
+The galleries are on the first floor, accessed by a flight of 31 shallow steps with hand rails either side.
 Level access is available.
-Please let our team know if you require this by calling 0121 414 7333 or emailing email@example.com before your visit.
-A lift between floors for gallery access is available for visitors with wheelchairs, buggies or mobility needs, please ask a member of the Visitor Services Team.
+Please help our team to help you by letting them know if you require level access by calling 0121 414 7333 or emailing firstname.lastname@example.org before your visit.

 Can I buy refreshments on my visit?

 Yes.
 You can buy teas, coffee, cold drinks and snacks.
 We accept contactless and cash payments.
 Tables in the foyer are provided for visitors who have purchased refreshments from our shop.
 Water is also provided for visitors; please bring your own bottle or ask a Visitor Assistant for a disposable paper cup.